Dinichthys/CrackMe/README.md

 ### Harder weakness

 The harder weakness was a resident program with 21h interrupt which change the ip register and change the returning value to origin program.
 I change ip in stack to jump to printing function with good result.
 I did it in program 'crack.asm'.
+Another weakness with resident program was changing the address of a string, that he print, from string with bad result to the string with good result.
+I did it in program 'crack_2.asm'